Tips on Living with the Emotional Side of Multiple Sclerosis

 I offered my profuse thanks to the man in the booth who sold us the tickets and also to the security guard who showed us which counter was for people with disabilities to buy tickets.
 The two men probably thought I was crazy because my emotions were so open and raw that I cried and cried in front of them.
 I was overwhelmed with happiness.
 My display of affection was a bit over the top.

-My emotions are running wild
+MS and emotions running wild

 I can cry at the drop of the hat.
 This is not my typical behavior, but I’ve noticed over the past year how easily I cry and it’s driving me nuts.
 I cry at inappropriate times, and when I’m done, I feel embarrassed.
 My emotions are running wild and out of my control.
 I believe this is due to MS.